mahoney1/docs/animaltracking-tutorial.md

 14. Navigate inside the `cfg` subdirectory from the `client` directory.
 Edit the `clientCfg.json` file and replace the HOME directory with your own HOME directory (eg '/home/demo') as required.
 All the other settings should be good for now.

-15. For Part 2 of this tutorial, you will need an set up an (IBM Blockchain Platform SaaS instance)[https://cloud.ibm.com/catalog/services/blockchain-platform] and have completed the (Build a network tutorial)[https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-console-build-network]  and set your `IBP` related parameters in the same `clientCfg.json` file - more on that in part 2 of the tutorial.
+For Part 2 of this tutorial, you will need to set up an (IBM Blockchain Platform SaaS instance)[https://cloud.ibm.com/catalog/services/blockchain-platform] and have completed the (Build a network tutorial)[https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-console-build-network]  and set your `IBP` related parameters in the same `clientCfg.json` file - more on that in part 2 of the tutorial.

 Successful completion of these pre-reqs, is the basis from which this tutorial can now proceed.